samlaubscher/Bristol-Blackbook/README.md

 ### 1.3 User Stories

-When creating my user stories, I tried to implement the principles of Bill Wake's INVEST nmemomic for each one.
-- Independant
-- Negotiable
-- Valuable
-- Estimatable
-- Small
-- Testable

-When necessary, I wanted to break stories down into smaller related epics.

 - As a developer, I want my site to have a clearly defined purpose so users are aware of the sites functionality, maintaining a good user experience.
 - As a developer, I want each of my features to have effective functionality so that users are not given an unpleasent experience.
 - As a designer, I want users to register for an account so that I can personalise their experience.